P-Y-R-O-B-O-T/BASH/basics.md

 # GET ALL FILES NOT HAVING A, B, C AT THE END AND STARTING WITH "fi"
 ls fi[^A-C]

-# REMOVVE ALL FILES STARTING WITH "fi" AND ENDING WITH 1, 2, 3, 4
+# REMOVE ALL FILES STARTING WITH "fi" AND ENDING WITH 1, 2, 3, 4
 rm fi[1-4]

 # SOME MORE EXAMPLES